loteoo/hyperapp/docs/src/pages/Api/api.md

 #### class attribute

-The `class` attribute can be either a string of classes or an object of classes.
+The **class** attribute can be either a string of classes or an object of classes.
 For the object, the keys are the names of the classes to add and the values are booleans for toggling the classes.

-<details><summary>See sample <code>class</code> usage</summary>
+<details><summary>See sample **class** attribute usage</summary>

 ```javascript
 const VariableUserBox = ({ user, useBorders, variant }) => (